aws-amplify/amplify-js/media/storage_guide.md

     }
 ```

-For private image, supply `level` property
+For private image, supply the `level` property:

 ```
         return <S3Image level="private" path={path} />
 ```

-To upload, set the body property to S3Image
+To upload, set the body property to S3Image:

 ```
 import { S3Image } from 'aws-amplify-react';